bxxf/regiojet-watchdog/README.md

 A user-friendly interface is planned to simplify the process of creating new watchdogs.
 This UI will be accessible via a web browser and will provide a simple form to enter the necessary information to set up a new watchdog.

 ### Automatic reservations
 A future feature is planned to enable automatic reservations of available seats.
 When the watchdog detects that seats on a specified route have become available, it will automatically reserve a seat.
-This feature will ensure that you never miss out on an available seat by automating the reservation process, and will include customizable options such as
+This feature will ensure that you never miss out on an available seat by automating the reservation process.ss

 ## Contributing
 Please feel free to open issues or submit pull requests.